 President Trump campaigned heavily on an anti-immigration platform.
-While there is currently a great deal of focus on illegal immigration and specifically the impending deadline for the Deferred Action for Childhood Arrivals (DACA) program, the Trump administration has made equally significant changes to curtail legal immigration that
+While there is currently a great deal of focus on illegal immigration and specifically the impending deadline for the Deferred Action for Childhood Arrivals (DACA) program, the Trump administration has made equally significant changes to curtail legal immigration that have largely gone under the radar.
+The main focus of this attack on legal immigration surrounds the H-1B program, which allows U.S. employers to hire 85,000 foreign professionals each year.
+This remarkably small number of jobs has created a disproportionately large backlash against the entire program by the Trump administration.

 Since the H-1B category is both statutory and regulatory, much of the program can’t be altered without congressional action.
 However, the Trump administration has taken steps to make it as difficult as possible for employers to use the program.
 The demand for the 85,000 H-1Bs far exceeds the supply, so there is a lottery every year to determine which employers will have their applications adjudicated.
 Once the 85,000 cap has been reached, the rest of the applications are rejected and returned unadjudicated.
 Thus far, the lottery has been truly random, but the Trump administration wants to change the random lottery system to a process that selects applications for employers willing to pay the highest wages for the highest skill level positions.